Expo 2025 In Japan: Five Things To Know - UrduPoint

 Organisers want to sell 23 million tickets overall, and as of last week, 8.7 million had been sold.
 To encourage visitors, same-day admission will now be possible.

-Japan's pavilion will show off a meteorite from Mars discovered in Antarctica by Japanese researchers -- the first time it will be on display to the public.
+Japan's pavilion has a meteorite from Mars discovered in Antarctica by Japanese researchers -- the first time it will be on display to the public.

 Hungry visitors can stop by Japan's longest sushi conveyor belt before checking out cutting-edge robots, drone shows and a beating "heart" grown from stem cells.